vlsido/ICY0006/lotteryprobability.md

 n! / k!*(n-k)!

+where n is total amount of numbers (90 if none selected yet), k is how many we want to select

 ### Match all 6 numbers

 To calculate the probabality of matching all 6 numbers we need to calculate the amount of possible combinations: